How to Evaluate Fine-Tuned LLMs: Metrics, Judges, and Human Review

 }

-Practical example: comprehensive fine-tuned model evaluation
+Practical example: comprehensive evaluation of a fine-tuned model

 Base model: Llama 3.1 8B Instruct.
-Fine-tuned model: QLoRA r=16, 2000 legal document examples.
+Fine-tuning: QLoRA r=16, 2000 examples of legal documents.

 Metric Base model Fine-tuned Change